 A long-term disability insurance policy is meant to cover you for an extended period — several years.
 In fact, many benefit periods are set at “up to age 65,” meaning that if you suffer a disability, you can receive benefits from long-term disability insurance until you turn 65 years old or normal Social Security Retirement age — at which point you would begin receiving full Social Security benefits and be covered financially from that.

 The elimination period is also longer in a long-term disability policy, often somewhere in the three to six-month range.
 You would need to wait up to six months before you can start collecting the insurance benefit.
 Coverage amounts vary, just like short-term disability insurance.
 You have the opportunity to choose how much of your income you want the benefit to cover.

 Short-term disability insurance is a great asset for those who want to be sure they are covered until they have an emergency fund saved and for those looking for a maternity leave solution.
 However, many choose to invest in long-term disability insurance, as replacing income for several years due to a disability brings a significant potential benefit.

-Cost of Disability Income Insurance
+Factors Impacting the Cost of Disability Insurance